Ohio Government/Constitution Practice Exam 2026 - Free Government and Constitution Practice Questions and Study Guide

 Question: 1 / 400

-Who has the power to impeach state officials in Ohio?
+Who has the power to veto legislation in Ohio?

 Get further explanation with Examzify DeepDiveBeta